jazzband/django-constance/docs/index.rst

 Signals
 -------

-Each time a value is changed it will trigger a `updated_signal` signal.
+Each time a value is changed it will trigger a `config_updated` signal.

 You can use it as:

 .. code-block:: python

-    from constance.signals import updated_signal
+    from constance.signals import config_updated

-    @receiver(updated_signal)
+    @receiver(config_updated)
     def constance_updated(sender, key, value, **kwargs):
         print(sender, key, value)